chenhao-ye/VG101-Recitation-Class-Notes/RC-week7-Checklist.md

 {
 	int a, b, c;
 	scanf("%d, %d", &a, &b);
-	c = add(a, b);				// Call the function, return value stored into c printf("a+b=%d\n", c);
+	c = add(a, b);				// Call the function
+    							// return value stored into variable "c" printf("a+b=%d\n", c);
 	return 0;
 }
 ```
 - Both are OK in this case.
 - Sometimes you have to use the former
-	- Using function in other `.c` files, prototype written in a `.h` file.
+	- Using function in other `.c` files, definition written in a `.h` file.
 	- Two functions calling each other.